jomco/eduhub-rio-mapper/CLI.md

 ### link

-This action changes the ooapi id of an object in rio specified by a given rio id and a type.
+This action changes the OOAPI id of an object in RIO specified by a given RIO id and a type.

 Example: